Piano Concerto No. 2 (Hummel)

 Johann Nepomuk Hummel's Piano Concerto No. 2 in A minor, Op.
 85 was written in 1816 and published in Vienna in 1821.

 Unlike his earlier piano concerti, which closely followed the model of Mozart's, it is written in a proto-Romantic style that anticipates the later stylistic developments of composers such as Frédéric Chopin, Franz Liszt and Felix Mendelssohn.
 In this regard, it is similar to the slightly later Piano Concerto No. 3.
 It was considered a showpiece of its time by pianists such as Robert Schumann.

-Scoring
+Music

-The concerto is scored for piano, flute, two oboes, 2 clarinets, 2 bassoons, 2 horns, 2 trumpets, timpani, and strings.
+The concerto is scored for piano, flute, two oboes, two clarinets, two bassoons, two horns, two trumpets, timpani, and strings.

-Movements

-The work is composed in traditional three movement form.
-There is a solo transition in the second movement leading into the Rondo without pause.
+The work is composed in traditional three-movement form.
+There is a solo transition in the second movement leading into the rondo without pause.